sastanish/magnetosphere-T-models/README.md

 ## Summary

-This collection of files is a bare-bones python wrapper of the TS05 solar field model and dipole codes by N. A. Tsyganenko.
+This collection of files is a python wrapper of the TS05 solar field model and dipole codes by N. A. Tsyganenko.
 See his [website](https://geo.phys.spbu.ru/~tsyganenko/empirical-models/) for the original fortran codes and documentation.
 This directory contains:

  - *README.md*
     - This file